University of Guelph-Humber

-The University of Guelph-Humber (UofGH) is a collaboration between the University of Guelph and Humber College.
+The University of Guelph-Humber (UofGH) is a collaboration between the University of Guelph and Humber Polytechnic.

 History

-The university was established in 2000 by a partnership of the University of Guelph and Humber College.
+The university was established in 2000 by a partnership of the University of Guelph and Humber Polytechnic.
 The official website of the university says that it was created to "produce a well-prepared university graduate".
-It is located on Humber College's North Campus in the Etobicoke district of Toronto, Ontario, Canada.
+It is located on Humber Polytechnic's North Campus in the Etobicoke district of Toronto, Ontario, Canada.

 Organization

-The university offers seven four-year undergraduate academic programs, each of which grants a university honours degree from the University of Guelph and a college diploma from Humber College.
+The university offers seven four-year undergraduate academic programs, each of which grants a university honours degree from the University of Guelph and a college diploma from Humber Polytechnic.
 The campus of Guelph-Humber is also home to the University of Guelph's MFA program.

 Academics

 Admission

-When the university opened, it was intended for 2,000 students, but it has since seen a growing number of applicants.
-In 2014, the university saw a 19% increase in applicants, when student confirmations were dropping overall at Ontario universities.
+When the university opened, it was intended for 2,000 students, but has since seen a growing number of applicants.
+In 2014, the university saw a 19% increase in applicants when student confirmations were dropping overall at Ontario universities.
 According to the official website of the university, its programs' estimated cutoff range is 75%–80%.
 However, the university's vice-provost, John Walsh, said to the Toronto Sun in 2016 that the university's incoming average is 80% for all programs.